 David Eagleman also talks well about this topic on his book on the limitation of human mind, which I invite you to check out here: Incognito by David Eagleman.

 Chapter 18: Darwin Gets Religion

 Robert Wright talks about Darwin’s religion in the last chapter of The Moral Animal.

-This has actually nothing to do with The Moral Animal, but simply with how lots of people use evolutionary psychology to back whatever BS they got in mind.
-If you read around the web, you’ll know what I mean.
+This has actually nothing to do with The Moral Animal, but evolutionary psychology lost much credit as everyone today uses evolutionary psychology to back whatever BS they got in mind.

-I also had a laugh at how Nassim Taleb makes little fun of evolutionary psychology in Antifragile, when he says that evolutionary psychologists love a good narrative while he prefers evidence.
+Nassim Taleb makes fun of evolutionary psychology in Antifragile, when he says that evolutionary psychologists love a good narrative while he prefers evidence.